ionic-team/stencil-site/src/docs/components/properties.md

 }
 ```

-Since `thingToDo` is a prop, so we can provide a value to it when we use our `todo-list-item` component.
+Since `thingToDo` is a prop, we can provide a value for it when we use our `todo-list-item` component.
 Providing a
 value to a camelCased prop like `thingToDo` is nearly identical in TSX and HTML.

 When we use our component in a TSX file, an attribute uses camelCase: